Zamyatin/Zamyatin/README.md

 I love bright colors - hot pink and bright blue are my jam.
 Since it's not [the '80s anymore](https://www.pinterest.com/pin/193584483959826498/), I wear black, like, a LOT.
 I am terrible at UI.
 Don't ask me to draw boxes on the screen because color choice and shapes make no sense to me.

-Deeply appreciative and enraptured by people who understand that visual art and design.
-It's magic. :)
+:heart: Deeply appreciative and enraptured by people who understand that visual art and design.
+It's magic. :heart:

 ---
 ### Cool Internet Policy Quote